 CAPITAL FACILITIES PLANNING

-Fire District 1 is preparing a capital facilities plan that will outline fire station needs through 2035.
+We are preparing a capital facilities plan that will outline fire station needs through 2035.
 The plan is being developed in three phases:

 Phase I inventories existing capital facilities and provides an evaluation of the current situation relative to service demand, demographics and the influences of growth in the region.
 View the Phase I baseline report or see the detailed floor plans and photos of each station in Appendix F.